authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 High Availability
 =================

-In order to achieve high availability with multiple AuthZForce Server instances (AuthZForce Server cluster), you need to make sure that the following directories are synchronized on all instances:
+In order to achieve high availability with multiple AuthzForce Server instances (AuthzForce Server cluster), you need to make sure that the following directories are synchronized on all instances:

 * Configuration directory: ``/opt/authzforce-ce-server/conf``.
   This directory is not modified by the API but only by administrators having access to the directory, and any change to it requires restarting Tomcat to apply.
   Therefore, this directory requires synchronization only after a manual change by a server admin, which should not occur very often.
   When it occurs, the server administrators may reproduce the changes on each instance manually; or, if there are too many instances for this to be practical, they may use automatic file synchronization solutions, or a distributed filesystems (e.g. NFS) combined with file monitoring solutions.
 Both kinds of solutions must be capable of executing a specific command,